Thomas de Hartmann: Association with Sergei Taneyev

 De Hartmann first met Sergei Ivanovich Taneyev at Arensky’s house when he was still at the conservatory.
 He had with him some exercises in harmony from the conservatory, and Taneyev sat at the piano and analyzed them, along with Modest Tchaikovsky and Felix Blumenfeld who were also there visiting Arensky.
 After this, de Hartmann did not see Taneyev for several years.

 De Hartmann renewed his acquaintance with Taneyev when Arensky was unwell and living in Finland.
 In the fall of 1905, de Hartmann had finished the orchestration of one act of the ballet and wanted feedback about it.
 He decided to drop in on Taneyev to show him the ballet.
 Taneyev very cordially received his friend’s pupil.

-After Arensky’s death in 1906, de Hartmann dropped in on Taneyev on the way to his estate, and de Hartmann invited him to come to stay at his estate in the Ukraine during the summer.
+After Arensky’s death in 1906, de Hartmann dropped in on Taneyev on the way to his estate, and de Hartmann invited him to come to stay at his estate in Ukraine during the summer.
 Taneyev visited that year and the next, Taneyev instructing de Hartmann in counterpoint and fugue during this time.

 Taneyev was de Hartmann’s mentor during his years of doubt, when he felt that traditional music was at a dead end, and he wanted to find a new path.
 As de Hartmann wrote in his memoir about Taneyev: “I had passed Strict Style and Forms with Arensky, but I also wished to study Fugue with Taneyev.
 At that time, it had already started to slowly become clear to me that the time has come to look for new ways in music.
 Neither then or now did I stop liking the composers, particularly the Russian ones, which I had already liked as a boy.
 Of course, I particularly liked my teacher Arensky, The Five [Mily Balakirev, César Cui, Modest Mussorgsky, Nikolai Rimsky-Korsakov and Alexander Borodin], Glazunov, Rachmaninov and others, and I still do.
 But it is one thing to like them.
 The other was my own composition.
 Here it was necessary to search for something new.
 And so, before this search I wished to know all the previous techniques.
 That was the time when questions were still alive.
 So I began to work with Taneyev on the fugue.”